 The United States Tax Court is the main court for trying disputes between taxpayers and the IRS, although some cases go to other trial courts.
 You can get contact information, forms, etc. from the Tax Court Web site (www.ustaxcourt.gov).

-Filings: Westlaw has a database (PTT) of selected petitions from the U.S. Tax Court and selected complaints from the U.S. District Courts and the Court of Federal Claims back to 1992.
+Filings: Westlaw has a database (FTX-TCBRIEF) of selected briefs and petitions from the U.S. Tax Court and selected complaints from the U.S. District Courts and the Court of Federal Claims back to 1992.

 Opinions: Tax Court Opinions since September 25, 1995, including Memorandum opinions, are posted on the Court Web site.
 You can search Tax Court opinions free on Google Scholar.